 cilantro leaves (garnish)

+In a large bowl, marinate the chicken thighs and drumsticks in the Goya Recaito, garlic, oregano, salt & pepper for at least 10 minutes.
 Place the marinated chicken in a large soup pot.
 Turn the heat to medium high, add the chopped onions and cook for about 10 minutes.

 Add in the corn on the cob pieces.
 Bring back to a boil; reduce heat to medium-low, cover and simmer 5-10 minutes until corn is tender.